 - Schooling support for the HIV infected children.

 - PMTCT (Prevention of Mother to Child Transmission) programs for expecting moms,

 - Training family members in caring for an HIV+ child, and in HIV care and prevention,

 - Provision of mosquito bed nets and education on malaria prevention,

-- Monitoring and training in adherence to medication to older children,
+- Monitoring and training in adherence to medication,

 - Weekly health check-ups for HIV positive children, and